Enflick/linphone_patches/README.md

 mkdir -p build/ && cd build/
 ```

-### Standard cmake build steps, with an additional copy step at the end, this is a one-liner that can be re-run to re-build and copy
+### iOS cmake build steps, with an additional copy step at the end, this is a one-liner that can be re-run to re-build and copy

 ```
 cmake .. -G Ninja -DLINPHONESDK_PLATFORM=IOS -DCMAKE_BUILD_TYPE=Release -DENABLE_GPL_THIRD_PARTIES=NO -DENABLE_NON_FREE_CODECS=NO -DENABLE_VIDEO=NO -DENABLE_ADVANCED_IM=NO -DENABLE_DB_STORAGE=NO -DENABLE_VCARD=NO -DENABLE_MKV=NO -DENABLE_LDAP=NO -DENABLE_JPEG=NO -DENABLE_QRCODE=NO -DENABLE_FLEXIAPI=NO -DENABLE_LIME_X3DH=NO -DENABLE_GSM=NO -DENABLE_ILBC=NO -DENABLE_ISAC=NO \